lock3/wg21/paper.md

 of expansion.
 However, they are unlike type-dependent expressions in the sense that expansion of structured binding packs can occur at parse-time, as opposed to instantiation time as with type-dependent terms.
-That is, pack\... is expanded immediately when pack is initialized to something concrete.
-If pack\... is type-dependent, then no expansion occurs until template instantiation.
+That is, `pack...` is expanded immediately when pack is initialized to something concrete.
+If `pack...` is type-dependent, then no expansion occurs until template instantiation.

 What we need to make this work is essentially something parallel to type dependence for these kinds of packs.
 For example, we might describe the variable pack as having *pack type*, which would be similar to having dependent type, except that its initializer is non-dependent.
 That is, we know how to expand pack.
-Similarly, the use of pack in pack\... is *pack-dependent*, meaning that it refers to a declaration with pack type.
+Similarly, the use of pack in `pack...` is *pack-dependent*, meaning that it refers to a declaration with pack type.